 Singapore normally fly 4 times a day to Shanghai PVG, and thus have permanent counters in zone E.

-6/7 minutes later, I was back and promptly checked through.
-I had the golden Suites ticket on my hand along with invitation to Air China First Class Lounge.
+Within minutes of check-in opening, I had the golden Suites ticket on my hand along with invitation to Air China First Class Lounge.

 Lounge In Pudong Airport

-In all honestly if this was your only chance to experience to the Private Rooms, I would be bummed about this.
-Booking Singapore – Shanghai would be the better option in that case.
+If this was your only chance to experience to the Private Rooms, booking Singapore – Shanghai would be the better option in that case.

 Boarding Suites Upper Deck